|Nutrition Facts (per serving)|

-Mix evenly and make sure there are no lumps of corn flour.
+Mix evenly and make sure there are no lumps of cornstarch.

-Bring it to a boil first and keep stirring during cooking and simmer until the sauce reaches the thickness you like.
+Bring it to a boil while stirring.
+Simmer until the sauce reaches the desired thickness.

-- Chicken Broth Version: You'll need 1 cup chicken broth (or chicken stock), 1 1/2 tablespoons oyster sauce, 2 teaspoon dark soy sauce, 1/2 teaspoon brown sugar, and 1 tablespoon corn flour (or potato starch).
-Pour all the ingredients into a saucepan.
-Mix evenly and make sure there are no lumps of corn flour.
-Bring it to a boil first and keep stirring during cooking and simmer until the sauce reaches the thickness you like.
+- Chicken Broth Version: Combine 1 cup chicken broth (or chicken stock), 1 1/2 tablespoons oyster sauce, 2 teaspoons dark soy sauce, 1/2 teaspoon brown sugar, and 1 tablespoon cornstarch (or potato starch) in a saucepan.
+Mix evenly and make sure there are no lumps.
+Bring to a boil and keep stirring during cooking.
+Simmer until the sauce reaches the thickness you like.